 The new Coronavirus Large Business Interruption Loan Scheme (CLBILS) will ensure that more firms are able to benefit from government-backed support during this difficult time.
 It will provide a government guarantee of 80% to enable banks to make loans of up to £25 million to firms with an annual turnover of between £45 million and £500 million.
 This will give banks the confidence to lend to more businesses which are impacted by coronavirus but which they would not lend to without CLBILS.
 Loans backed by a guarantee under CLBILS will be offered at commercial rates of interest and further details of the scheme will be announced later this month.

 The Bounce Back Loans Scheme – a 100 per cent government-backed loan scheme enables small businesses to borrow up to £50,000 and access the cash within days.
 The scheme has been designed to ensure that small firms who need vital cash injections to keep operating can get finance in a matter of days.
 It will provide lenders with a 100 per cent guarantee for the loan – and pay any fees and interest for the first 12 months.
 No repayments will be due during the first 12 months.
 The scheme is open to applications until 31 January 2021.

 Businesses and self-employed people in financial distress may be eligible to receive support with their tax affairs through HMRC’s Time To Pay service.
 The agency has also set up a phone helpline which you can reach at 0800 0159 559.

-No business will pay any VAT from now until the end of June; and they will have until the end of the financial year to repay those bills.
+No business will pay any VAT from 20 March the end of June; and they will have until the end of the financial year to repay those bills.

 HMRC has a set up a new helpline to support businesses and self-employed people who are concerned about not being able to pay their tax due to coronavirus.
 The helpline number is 0800 024 1222.